ros-navigation/navigation2/nav2_ros_common/README.md

   data_sub_ = node->create_subscription<sensor_msgs::msg::Range>(
     source_topic,
-    std::bind(&Range::dataCallback, this, std::placeholders::_1));  // QoS can be ommitted if using StandardTopicQoS, else it can be provided last
+    std::bind(&Range::dataCallback, this, std::placeholders::_1));  // QoS can be omitted if using StandardTopicQoS, else it can be provided last
 ```